tytydraco/yessleep/out/The_Twilight_Amusement_Park_PART_1.md

 “You came early.”

-“Well I wouldn’t want to miss this now would I.” I replied, rolling my bike over to the racks.
+“I wouldn't miss this for the world.”
+I replied, rolling my bike over to the racks.

 “Clearly.
 So how’d your great escape go.”